 Paine claimed that the colonies should sever their ties to England once and for all, establish a democratic government with a written constitution, and thus gain the advantages of free trade and freedom from being constantly dragged into European wars.
 Paine wrote clearly and simply in order to reach the common masses and his ideas contributed greatly to spreading enthusiasm for independence from Great Britain.
 It has been estimated that nearly 50,000 copies of the pamphlet appeared in the colonies in the years leading to the Revolution.

 George Washington was amongst the wide readership of Paine's writings.
-Before the famous crossing of the Delaware on the way to victory at Trenton in late 1776, General George Washington read Paine's The American Crisis to the Continental Army.
+Before the famous crossing of the Delaware on the way to victory at Trenton in late 1776, General George Washington ordered officers to read Paine's The American Crisis to the Continental Army.
 Contained in that pamphlet were Paine's famous words, "These are the times that try mens souls."
 During the Revolution, Paine also worked with radicals in Philadelphia to draft a new state constitution in 1776 that abolished property qualifications for voting and holding office.

 Paine returned to Britain in 1787, but soon experienced persecution due to his fervent support of the French Revolution.
 When the conservative English writer and politician Edmund Burke heavily criticized the French Revolution, Paine wrote a new work titled The Rights of Man which argued that oppression in society stemmed from aristocratic control of an unequal and undemocratic political system.
 Paine was charged with treason and escaped to France in 1793 where he was elected a member of the National Assembly.
 When he objected to the beheading of the French King Louis XVI, he was thrown in jail until the American ambassador to France, James Monroe, was able to secure his release.